-Anyway, most importantly, this group is commitment-free.
+This group has been around since 2002, but we didn't join Meetup until 2013, so we never really know who's going to show up.
+(Fun!)
+We have a large email list that's completely separate from this website, and we get a few extra people per meeting just from that.
+Most importantly, this group is commitment-free.
 Some of our members attend nearly every meeting; others show up once a month or even once a year.
 The main rule is to bring something to work on for the first hour.
 No assignments.
 No prompts.
 It's just a solid chunk of quiet time that you can use however you want.

 People in this group have written and shared all kinds of stuff: novels, short stories, journal and diary entries, poems, personal essays, memoirs, plays, screenplays, articles, dialogues, outlines, limericks, newsletters, blogs, kids books, science fiction, erotica, comedy, book proposals, cartoon strips, wedding speeches, eulogies, and song lyrics.
 Anything goes, and the same is true for your writing experience.
 You don't have to be published or submit samples in order to join.
-The purpose is to have a varied crowd and a relaxed setting where we actually do some writing and have a chance to hang out and meet fellow writers, and since people often ask, we're mostly in our 20s and 30s.
+The purpose is to have a varied crowd and a relaxed setting where we actually do some writing and have a chance to hang out and meet fellow writers, and since people often ask, we're mostly in our 20s, 30s, and 40s.

 We don't have a set schedule.
 Some people are never free on Mondays, for example, while others can never make it on weekends, so we meet on different days of the week to accommodate everyone.

 Finally, this group has always been free (and will remain so for people who are already part of it), but because it costs me more than $200 per year to have this group on Meetup, there's a one-time suggested donation of $2 -- not every time you show up, but just at the first meeting you attend.